cryoFIT/cryo_fit2/developer_only/developer_note.md

 current    : Automatically use sophisticated strong geometry restraints (Oleg's) for nucleic acids and protein to solve floppy protein local structures (Mg_channel, adenylate kinase).
-When I used strong_ss for tRNA, cc values tend to be better (both weight_boost = 1 and 50) initially.
-However, eventually, using strong_ss tends not influence on cc.

-currently, custom_geom_ss defines distance only, angle seems to be needed to be define as well.
+             tRNA is the smallest molecule (fastest one to run) but more challenging than L1 stalk.
+	     /home/doonam/research/run/phenix/cryo_fit2/Mg_channel/20_steps_20_boost_strong_ss is promising for protein

 05/17/2019: Updated tst2 regression to test short auto-rerun of MD